heroiclabs/nakama-docs/docs/install-docker-quickstart.md

 - On Windows, you'll need to update the path above so that Docker can bind the folder properly.
 A valid value can look like this: `C:/users/<username>/projects/docker`.

 !!! warning "Drive Binding on Windows"
-    Docker will complain about an unshared Drive if you the path above is not changed or is not available.
+    Docker will complain about an unshared Drive if the path above is not changed or is not available.
 The error looks like this:

     `ERROR: for bin_nakama_1 Cannot create container for service nakama: Drive has not been shared`